 An HR audit is a way to assess the effectiveness of your human resources department.
 It can be an annual event or done on-demand when there are problems in the department.
 The goal is to find ways that can improve your team and make sure you have a healthy work culture that supports employees at all levels.
-This blog post will discuss some common areas where audits should focus their attention in addition to their components, types, and checklist.
+This article discusses some common areas where audits should focus their attention in addition to their components, types, and checklist.

 HR professionals, once through with this, become part of a renewed action plan.
 All the personnel files are reviewed for pitfalls.